appuio/techlab/labs/02_cli.md

-# Lab 2: Install the OpenShift CLI
+# Lab 2: OpenShift CLI Installation

 In this lab, we will install and configure the oc client so that we can then take the first steps on the OpenShift Techlab platform.